sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/rbac.md

 sensuctl user create alice --password='password' --groups=ops,dev
 {{< /code >}}

 You can create any number of users, each with their own passwords.
+Users are granted permissions by role bindings or cluster role bindings, but as a general rule will have no permissions by default.
 Any agent user must belong to the `system:agent` group.

 #### Assign user permissions